 This segment conducts general insurance and reinsurance operations in the United States through four specialist business units: Financial Partner Services, Property & Casualty, Crop, and Reinsurance.
-Headquarters are located in New York.
+The headquarters is located in New York.
 QBE Limited first established a presence in the Americas in 1991.